Satta Massagana: Release history

 The Abyssinians debut album has had a very complex release history.
 The first unofficial editions, very limited in quantity, were released by Clive Hunt in 1975.
 The first official release occurred in Jamaica in 1976 on Pentrate Label, issued by Clive Hunt and Geoffrey Chung, and shortly after in the United States on Jam Sounds.

 The following years, 1977 and 1978, saw the album released by three labels under the title Forward On To Zion.
 The album was released in the United Kingdom on the UK Klik Chart Sounds and Different labels, as well as on Bernard Collins' own Clinch label.
 Similarly, Clive Hunt's US-based Azul label released the album under the title Satta.
 A note on track-listings: the Klik & Different releases reverted to the original track listing of the limited pre-release editions which placed the title track as the final track, furthermore, the Azul edition renamed some tracks and did not include "African Race".

 The album would see numerous re-releases over the next decade, including in 1988 by Clinch and in 1989 by the Blue Moon label.

 In 1993 the album was released on compact disc for the first time by Heartbeat Records.
 This edition included four previously unreleased bonus tracks.
 And once again in 2007 as a deluxe edition which included four additional bonus tracks.

-The title track off the album 'Satta Massagana' was covered by Ethiopian dub outfit Dub Colossus in 2011 and released on Real World Records.
+Ongoing Cultural Impact and Cover Versions of Songs from the Album

-The title phrase is name-checked by Joe Strummer near the outset of the 1979 song 'Jimmy Jazz' by The Clash ("Satta Massagana for Jimmy Dread"...).
+The title phrase is name-checked by Joe Strummer, near the outset of the 1979 song 'Jimmy Jazz' by The Clash ("Satta Massagana for Jimmy Dread").

+In 1981, Roots Reggae chanter Bim Sherman recorded a re-working of The Abyssinians “Satta Massagana” with only the dub version released by New Age Steppers and Creation Rebel on the Threat to Creation album under the title of Ethos Design.
+The album was recorded at The Manor Studio in England. and Berry Street Studio.

+British lovers rock–roots reggae artist Peter Hunnigale teamed up with fellow British reggae artist, Tippa Irie to record a version of the Abyssinians’ “Declaration of Rights” track, recorded for his Nah Give Up compilation, which won the Best Reggae Album MOBO Award in 1996.